 - Identify and evaluate market-oriented economic reforms

-In the 1950s and 1960s, and even into the 1970s, openness to global flows of goods, services, and financial capital was often viewed in a negative light by low- and middle-income countries.
-These countries feared that foreign trade would mean both economic losses as their economy was “exploited” by high-income trading partners and a loss of domestic political control to powerful business interests and multinational corporations.
+In the 1950s and 1960s, and even into the 1970s, low- and middle-income countries often viewed openness to global flows of goods, services, and financial capital in a negative light.
+These countries feared that foreign trade would mean both economic losses as high-income trading partners "exploited" their economy and they lost domestic political control to powerful business interests and multinational corporations.

 These negative feelings about international trade have evolved.
 After all, the great economic success stories of recent years like Japan, the East Asian Tiger economies, China, and India, all took advantage of opportunities to sell in global markets.
-The economies of Europe thrive with high levels of trade.
-In the North American Free Trade Agreement (NAFTA), the United States, Canada, and Mexico pledged themselves to reduce trade barriers.
+European economies thrive with high levels of trade.
+In the North American Free Trade Agreement (NAFTA), 1 the United States, Canada, and Mexico pledged themselves to reduce trade barriers.
 Many countries have clearly learned that reducing barriers to trade is at least potentially beneficial to the economy.
-Indeed, many smaller economies of the world have learned an even tougher lesson: if they do not participate actively in world trade, they are unlikely to join the success stories among the converging economies.
+Many smaller world economies have learned an even tougher lesson: if they do not participate actively in world trade, they are unlikely to join the success stories among the converging economies.
 There are no examples in world history of small economies that remained apart from the global economy but still attained a high standard of living.

 Concerns over International Trade in Goods and Services

 There is a long list of worries about foreign trade in goods and services: fear of job loss, environmental dangers, unfair labor practices, and many other concerns.
-These arguments are discussed at some length in The International Trade and Capital Flows.
+We discuss these arguments at some length in the chapter on The International Trade and Capital Flows.

 Of all of the arguments for limitations on trade, perhaps the most controversial one among economists is the infant industry argument; that is, subsidizing or protecting new industries for a time until they become established.
 (Globalization and Protectionism explains this concept in more detail.)
-Such policies have been used with some success at certain points in time, but in the world as a whole, support for key industries is far more often directed at long-established industries with substantial political power that are suffering losses and laying off workers, rather than potentially vibrant new industries that have yet to be established.
-If government is going to favor certain industries, it needs to do so in a way that is temporary and that orients them toward a future of market competition, rather than a future of unending government subsidies and trade protection.
+Countries have used such policies with some success at certain points in time, but in the world as a whole, support for key industries is far more often directed at long-established industries with substantial political power that are suffering losses and laying off workers, rather than potentially vibrant new industries that are not yet established.
+If government intends to favor certain industries, it needs to do so in a way that is temporary and that orients them toward a future of market competition, rather than a future of unending government subsidies and trade protection.

 Concerns over International Flows of Capital

 Recall from The Macroeconomic Perspective that a trade deficit exists when a nation’s imports exceed its exports.
-In order for a trade deficit to take place, foreign countries must provide loans or investments, which they are willing to do because they expect they will be repaid eventually (that the deficit will become a surplus).
+In order for a trade deficit to take place, foreign countries must provide loans or investments, which they are willing to do because they expect eventual repayment (that the deficit will become a surplus).
 A trade surplus, you may remember, exists when a nation’s exports exceed its imports.
-So, in order for a trade deficit to switch to a trade surplus, a nation’s exports must rise and its imports must fall.
+Thus, in order for a trade deficit to switch to a trade surplus, a nation’s exports must rise and its imports must fall.
 Sometimes this happens when the currency decreases in value.
 For example, if the U.S. had a trade deficit and the dollar depreciated, imports would become more expensive.
-This would, in turn, benefit the foreign countries who provided the loans or investments.
+This would, in turn, benefit the foreign countries that provided the loans or investments.

 The expected pattern of trade imbalances in the world economy has been that high-income economies will run trade surpluses, which means they will experience a net outflow of capital to foreign destinations or export more than they import, while low- and middle-income economies will run trade deficits, which means that they will experience a net inflow of foreign capital.

-This pattern of international investing can benefit all sides.
+This international investing pattern can benefit all sides.
 Investors in the high-income countries benefit because they can receive high returns on their investments, and also because they can diversify their investments so that they are at less risk of a downturn in their own domestic economy.
-The low-income economies that receive an inflow of capital presumably have potential for rapid catch-up economic growth, and they can use the inflow of international financial capital to help spur their physical capital investment.
-In addition, inflows of financial capital often come with management abilities, technological expertise, and training.
+The low-income economies that receive an inflow of capital presumably have potential for rapid catch-up economic growth, and they can use the international financial capital inflow to help spur their physical capital investment.
+In addition, financial capital inflows often come with management abilities, technological expertise, and training.

 However, for the last couple of decades, this cheerful scenario has faced two “dark clouds.”
 The first cloud is the very large trade or current account deficits in the U.S. economy.
 (See The International Trade and Capital Flows.)
 Instead of offering net financial investment abroad, the U.S. economy is soaking up savings from all over the world.
 These substantial U.S. trade deficits may not be sustainable according to Sebastian Edwards writing for the National Bureau of Economic Research.
-While trade deficits on their own are not bad, the question is whether they will be reduced gradually or hastily.
-In the gradual scenario, U.S. exports could grow more rapidly than imports over a period of years, aided by a depreciation of the U.S. dollar.
-An unintended consequence of the slow growth since the Great Recession has been a decline in the size of the U.S. current account deficit from 6% pre-recession to 3% most recently.
+While trade deficits on their own are not bad, the question is whether governments will reduce them gradually or hastily.
+In the gradual scenario, U.S. exports could grow more rapidly than imports over a period of years, aided by U.S. dollar depreciation.
+An unintended consequence of the slow growth since the Great Recession has been a decline in the U.S. current account deficit's from 6% pre-recession to 3% most recently.

-The other option is that the U.S. trade deficit could be reduced in a rush.
+The other option is that the government could reduce the U.S. trade deficit in a rush.
 Here is one scenario: if foreign investors became less willing to hold U.S. dollar assets, the dollar exchange rate could weaken.
 As speculators see this process happening, they might rush to unload their dollar assets, which would drive the dollar down still further.

-The second “dark cloud” is how the smaller economies of the world should deal with the possibility of sudden inflows and outflows of foreign financial capital.
-Perhaps the most vivid recent example of the potentially destructive forces of international capital movements occurred in the economies of the East Asian Tigers in 1997–1998.
+The second “dark cloud” is how the smaller world economies should deal with the possibility of sudden foreign financial capital inflows and outflows.
+Perhaps the most vivid recent example of the potentially destructive forces of international capital movements occurred in the East Asian Tiger economies in 1997–1998.
 Thanks to their excellent growth performance over the previous few decades, these economies had attracted considerable interest from foreign investors.
 In the mid-1990s, however, foreign investment into these countries surged even further.
-Much of this money was funneled through banks that borrowed in U.S. dollars and loaned in their national currencies.
+Much of this money funneled through banks that borrowed in U.S. dollars and loaned in their national currencies.
 Bank lending surged at rates of 20% per year or more.
-This inflow of foreign capital meant that investment in these economies exceeded the level of domestic savings, so that current account deficits in these countries jumped into the range of 5–10% of GDP.
+This inflow of foreign capital meant that investment in these economies exceeded the level of domestic savings, so that current account deficits in these countries jumped into the 5–10% GDP range.

 If the flow and ebb of international capital markets can flip even the economies of the East Asian Tigers, with their stellar growth records, into a recession, then it is no wonder that other middle- and low-income countries around the world are concerned.
 Moreover, similar episodes of an inflow and then an outflow of foreign financial capital have rocked a number of economies around the world: for example, in the last few years, economies like Ireland, Iceland, and Greece have all experienced severe shocks when foreign lenders decided to stop extending funds.
 Especially in Greece, this caused the government to enact austerity measures which led to protests throughout the country (Figure 32.7).

 Many nations are taking steps to reduce the risk that their economy will be injured if foreign financial capital takes flight, including having their central banks hold large reserves of foreign exchange and stepping up their regulation of domestic banks to avoid a wave of imprudent lending.
 The most controversial steps in this area involve whether countries should try to take steps to control or reduce the flows of foreign capital.
-If a country could discourage some of the inflow of speculative short-term capital, and instead only encourage investment capital that was committed for the medium term and the long term, then it could be at least somewhat less susceptible to swings in the sentiments of global investors.
+If a country could discourage some speculative short-term capital inflow, and instead only encourage investment capital that it committed for the medium and the long term, then it could be at least somewhat less susceptible to swings in the sentiments of global investors.

 If economies participate in the global trade of goods and services, they will also need to participate in international flows of financial payments and investments.
 These linkages can offer great benefits to an economy.
 However, any nation that is experiencing a substantial and sustained pattern of trade deficits, along with the corresponding net inflow of international financial capital, has some reason for concern.
 During the Asian Financial Crisis in the late 1990s, countries that grew dramatically in the years leading up to the crisis as international capital flowed in, saw their economies collapse when the capital very quickly flowed out.